codein/movies/README.md

 ## SF Movies

-Offline version hosted at http://codein.github.io/movies/
+A version hosted at http://146.148.41.202:8888/static/index.html

-Checkout a demo video at https://github.com/codein/movies/blob/master/output.mkv

 ### Overview

-This impementation is a Full-stack implementation: include both front-end and back-end.
+This impementation is a Full-stack implementation: includes both front-end and back-end.

 #### Data-Enginnering